 By Gayle Downing

 Gayle Downing is the Volunteer Development Coordinator at the Eastern Ottawa Resource Centre.
-Gayle has worked in volunteer management for approximately 25 years and became certified in 1996.
-She provides the Orléans Star bi-monthly articles on how to become a better volunteer in the region.
+Gayle has worked in Volunteer Management for approximately 25 years and became a certified in Volunteer Management in 1996.
+She provides the Orléans Star bi-monthly articles on ways to become a better volunteer in Ottawa.